Luavis/sherlock.py/README.rst

     $ sherlock target.py

-Using this command, target.py file is translated into shell sciprt. after, it is automatically run with ``sh``.
+Using this command, target.py file is translated into bash shell sciprt. after, it is automatically run with ``sh``.
 We can find out bug from the running result.

 .. code:: sh